Everything you need to know about the Private Space feature

-Before starting, please note that both you and your partner need a Bond Touch bracelet to access the Bond Touch app.
-We also provide a few quick tips in form of videos when first accessing your Private Space and you can always review it on Bond Touch's settings.
-Just click on "WATCH these quick tips!" to get started:
+Before starting, please note that both you and your partner need a Bond Touch bracelet to use the Bond Touch app properly.
+And if you prefer, we’ve made short videos with quick tips to show you around.
+You can watch them when you enter your Private Space for the first time and you can always review them on Bond Touch's settings: just click on "WATCH these quick tips!" to get started.

 How can I access my Private Space?